darylcbrooks/project-1/README.md

 ### Conclusion

 These are only a few examples of common web vulnerabilities to watch for when protecting a public‑facing asset.
+Some effective controls to reduce risk include:

+• Web application firewall

-Some effective controls to reduce risk include web application firewall, input validation & sanitization and Identity & access management for internal resources.
+• Input validation & sanitization

+• Identity & access management for internal resources

 You can watch the video walkthrough of this same project at the top of page.
 Until next time, take care of yourself and…SHOW YOUR WORK!!! 😉